bpsmartdesign/dummy-sql-runner/README.md

 - 🎨 [UnoCSS](https://github.com/antfu/unocss) - The instant on-demand atomic CSS engine.
 - 😃 Use icons from any icon sets in [Pure CSS](https://github.com/antfu/unocss/tree/main/packages/preset-icons)
 - 🔥 Use the [new `<script setup>` style](https://github.com/vuejs/rfcs/pull/227)
-- ✅ Use [Vitest](http://vitest.dev/) for unit and components testing
 - 🦾 TypeScript, of course
 - ☁️ Deploy on Netlify, zero-config